TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

     - Started attempting another web-based wargame in [overthewire](www.overthewire.org) and documented the process [here](https://teechan.me/logs/natas-logs/)
     - Since our topic this week was web exploitation, we had to pick a topic regarding web exploitation and present with our new group members, which included Anthony, Tyrone and I. Our slides for the topic `Broken Access Control` can be viewed [here](https://www.canva.com/design/DADyvPVnau0/fZvUZg6nzkgsgIkhiaiheA/view?utm_content=DADyvPVnau0&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton)
     - Did most of my **technical content** research on this fascinating website called [Hacksplaining](https://www.hacksplaining.com/)

     ![Screenshot4.png](/portfolio/hacksplaining1.png)
     - **Techniques** I have learnt this week include: Web Application based exploit tools such as `Sql Injection`, utilising the `Inspect Element + Console` within a web browser and learning how `Broken Access Control` works.
 ***
 - Week 4:
     - This week, we were challenged to submit our very first `boot2root` challenge as a deliverable.
     - Get used to the `tryhackme` platform
-    - I managed to complete 2 simple to intermediate boxes, which were `Vulnversity` and `Basic Pentesting 1`.
-Vulnversity's writeup can be found [here](https://teechan.me/logs/tryhackme-vulnerversity/), and Basic Pentesting 1's writeup can be found [here](https://teechan.me/logs/basic-pentesting-1/)
+    - I managed to complete two simple/intermediate boxes, which were `Vulnversity` and `Basic Pentesting 1`.
+    - Vulnversity's writeup can be found [here](https://teechan.me/logs/tryhackme-vulnerversity/)
+    - Basic Pentesting 1's writeup can be found [here](https://teechan.me/logs/basic-pentesting-1/)
-    - Tried to attempt another box for the fun of it, but only managed to get halfway through it.
-This box writeup can be found [here](https://teechan.me/logs/tryhackme-biohazard/)
+    - Tried to attempt another `tryhackme` box called Biohazard with another student (Tyrone) for extra practice, but only managed to get halfway through it.
+Biohazard writeup can be found [here](https://teechan.me/logs/tryhackme-biohazard/)
     - Thus, **technical concepts** I have developed this week are: learning how `openvpn` works, learning how to properly use flags for an `Nmap` scan, learn how to enumerate directories using `Gobuster`, how to escalate your privilege as normal user using a `reverse shell` and learning about different base encoding formats for encryption and learning about extra encryption methods such as: using `Vignere` ciphers and utilising `ROT13`
 ***
 - Week 5 + 6: